 For the oven and air fryer versions, I’d also be tempted to use chicken thighs since chicken breast will dry out a little.

-You must make your own shwarma seasoning.
+You must make your own shawarma seasoning.
 It’s so worth it.
-This recipe makes two batches so you have enough left over for a second pound of chicken, or you could sprinkle it over some green beans and try my other recipe with this spice.
+This recipe makes two batches so you have enough left over for another pound of chicken, or you could sprinkle it over some green beans and try my other recipe with this spice.

 Smoosh it all up together so that the chicken is evenly coated in the oil and spices.

 - At this point, you could freeze it for later cooking, or you could leave it in the fridge to marinate for as long as you have.
 I'd make one batch now and freeze one.

 - When you're ready to cook it, heat the Instant Pot on sauté and when it's hot, add the chicken in a single layer.
 Let it sear for a few minutes and then flip over.